tfaehse/DashcamCleaner/README.md

 - release standalone executable

 Implemented post processing steps:
-- a "frame memory": plate and face positions from the last n frames are also blurred → useful for static plates/faces
+- ~~a "frame memory": plate and face positions from the last n frames are also blurred → useful for static plates/faces~~ removed because frames are processed in parallel now
-- enlarging of blurred regions → useful in combination with frame memory - most single missed frames can be captured this way, unless very quick movement is happening
+- enlarging of blurred regions

 <!-- CONTRIBUTING -->